Cookstown, New Jersey

-Cookstown is an unincorporated community located within New Hanover Township in Burlington County, New Jersey, United States.
+Cookstown is an unincorporated community and census-designated place (CDP) located within New Hanover Township in Burlington County, in the U.S. state of New Jersey.
 Located near Fort Dix, the area is served as United States Postal Service ZIP Code 08511.

-As of the 2000 United States Census, the population for ZIP Code Tabulation Area 08511 was 1,133.
+As of the 2000 United States census, the population for ZIP Code Tabulation Area 08511 was 1,133.